View William Hayward's Obituary on metrowestdailynews.com and share memories

 |

-William P. Hayward Sr., 78, died April 27, 2020 at the Lahey Hospital and Medical Center after a brief illness.
+William P. Hayward, Sr., 78, died April 27, 2020 at The Lahey Hospital and Medical Center after a brief illness.
 He was the husband of Marilyn (Dumas) Hayward.
 Born in Framingham, he was the son of the late Francis "Doc" and Virginia (Fecteau) Hayward.
-He was a 1959 graduate of Hopkinton High School.
-After high school, he proudly served his country in the United States Marine Corp.
-He worked as a heavy equipment operator for Rosenfeld Concrete and McIntyre Loam.
-In addition to his wife, he is survived by his children and his brother Francis "Skip" Hayward and wife Jean of Hopkinton.
-Burial with military honors will take place at The Massachusetts National Cemetery.
-Donations in Bill's memory may be made to the local .
-Funeral arrangements have been entrusted to the Callanan Cronin Funeral Home, Hopkinton.
+He was a graduate of Hopkinton High School class of 1959.
+After finishing his high school education he proudly served his country in the United States Marine Corp.
+He worked as a heavy equipment operator at Rosenfeld Concrete and McIntyre Loam for several years, retiring due to illness.
+In addition to his wife he is survived by his children Glenn, Karen, William Jr. and Holly.
+He is also survived by his brother Francis "Skip" Hayward and his wife Jean of Hopkinton.
+Burial with military honors will take place at The National Cemetery, Bourne, MA Donation in Bill's memory may be made to the local .